0411tony/Artifact-FocalMethodStudy/README.md

 # Artifact-FocalMethodStudy
 Artifact of "An Empirical Study on Focal Methods in Deep-Learning-Based Approaches for Assertion Generation".

-The datasets used in our experiments can be found at: https://zenodo.org/records/10628434
+The datasets and evaluation results used in our experiments can be found at: https://zenodo.org/records/10628434